Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

 ### x86simulator Using the GDB Server

 This feature uses the GDB server to debug and requires two terminals working together.
-One terminal for `x86simulator` and the other terminal for `GDB server`.
+One terminal runs `x86simulator` and the other terminal runs `GDB server`.

-1. In Terminal 1, update the configuration file, `${PROJECT_PATH}/Work/options/x86sim.options`, by changing the `valgrind-gdb=no` to `valgrind-gdb=yes`, and issue the command, `x86simulator`, or directly issue the command, `x86simulator --valgrind-gdb`, directly.
+1. In Terminal 1, update the configuration file, `${PROJECT_PATH}/Work/options/x86sim.options`, by changing `valgrind-gdb=no` to `valgrind-gdb=yes`, and issue the command, `x86simulator`, or directly issue the command, `x86simulator --valgrind-gdb`.

    ```
    >>x86simulator --valgrind-gdb